 If you look after someone for 35 hours or more a week, you may be entitled to carer’s allowance.

-This is normally £62.70 a week, though whether you receive the full amount depends on your financial situation.
-Make sure you also check the eligibility criteria carefully, as the person in your care must be a recipient of certain benefits - PIP, attendance allowance and so on - themselves.
+This is up to £76.75 a week, though whether you receive the full amount depends on your financial situation.
+Make sure you also check the eligibility criteria carefully, as the person in your care must be a recipient of certain benefits – PIP, attendance allowance and so on – themselves.

 If you look after someone for at least 20 hours a week, you may instead be entitled to National Insurance credits.

 You should also use an online benefits calculator to investigate other means-tested benefits.
 You may be in the running for: